-- 1) Place the control panel base right side up. - 2) Fit the three "z" latches of the media module cover into the openings provided in the control panel base. - 3) Set the latch spring on the control panel base with its convex section facing up so that the hole and cutout provided in the latch spring become fitted over the front and rear bosses on the control panel base, respectively, as shown on the previous page. - 4) A new color LCD unit is covered with a protection sheet.
-Before setting it, remove the protection sheet. - 5) Route the LCD flat cable and the touch panel harness^{2} through the large square opening of the control panel base; route the grounding wire^{2} through the right small square opening (viewed from the top).
+- 1) Place the control panel base right side up. - 2) DCP395CN and MFC495CW/795CW Fit the three "z" latches of the media module cover into the openings provided in the control panel base. - 3) Set the latch spring on the control panel base with its convex section facing up so that the hole and cutout provided in the latch spring become fitted over the front and rear bosses on the control panel base, respectively, as shown on the previous page. - 4) A new color LCD unit is covered with a protection sheet.
+Before setting it, remove the protection sheet. - 5) Route the LCD flat cable and the touch panel harness2 through the large square opening of the control panel base; route the grounding wire2 through the right small square opening (viewed from the top).
 (See the illustration on the previous page.)
-And set the LCD unit on the control panel base.
+And set the LCD unit on the control panel base. - 6) Assemble the panel plate and the control panel base, taking care not to apply pressure to the media module cover.